-On this masters course you will gain regional, national and international perspectives on the issue of human rights, which continues to pre-occupy politicians, NGOs, the media and big business.
+On this master’s course you will gain regional, national and international perspectives on the issue of human rights, which continues to pre-occupy politicians, NGOs, the media and big business.
 The Human Rights programme is offered by University of East London.

 You will be taught by leading researchers and if you want to keep on working and earn while you learn, you can.
 All of our classes take place in the evening, with lectures also made available as podcasts and posted online.